-AP Source: McCaffrey will not play against Buccaneers
+Rhule: McCaffrey’s injury not expected to be season ending

 CHARLOTTE, N.C.
-(AP) — A source familiar with the situation says Panthers running back Christian McCaffrey will not play Sunday against the Tampa Bay Buccaneers and will be getting a second medical opinion on his injured right shoulder.
+(AP) — Panthers coach Matt Rhule said that while he doesn’t anticipate running back Christian McCaffrey playing on Sunday against the Tampa Bay Buccaneers because of a shoulder injury, he doesn’t expect him to miss the rest of the season.

-The person spoke to The Associated Press on Wednesday on condition of anonymity because the team has not released the details surrounding the injury he sustained in the fourth quarter of a 33-31 loss to the Kansas City Chiefs on Sunday.
+Rhule said McCaffrey has a separation of the AC joint, which is located at the tip of the shoulder where the shoulder blade and collarbone meet.
+The bones are connected by ligaments.

+“It looks like Christian probably won’t play,” Rhule said.
+“I wouldn’t say that is 100% percent, but I would say it looks like he’s pretty much out for this week and we will see how it is next week.”

 McCaffrey did not practice on Wednesday.

+McCaffrey injured the shoulder in the fourth quarter of Carolina’s 33-31 loss to the Kansas City Chiefs on Sunday.

-The 2019 All-Pro returned to action after missing six games with a high ankle sprain.
+McCaffrey returned to action on Sunday after missing six games with a high ankle sprain.

 He carried 18 times for 69 yards and caught 10 passes for 82 yards while scoring two touchdowns against the defending Super Bowl champions before leaving the game on the final drive when he was tackled and landed on his shoulder.

 McCaffrey has six touchdowns in the three games he’s played this season, including two in a 31-17 loss to Tampa Bay in Week 2.